duxsco/gentoo-installation/docs/boot_setup.md

 ### ESP(s)

-In the following, a minimal Grub config for each ESP is created.
+In the following, a minimal Grub config for the EFI binary is created.
 Take care of the line marked with `TODO`.

 ```bash
 cat <<EOF > /etc/gentoo-installation/boot/efi.cfg